Rangers and Conservation

 Building relationships with local communities

 Depending on the context, some rangers may come from a local community or work on behalf of a local or Indigenous community.
 Irrespective of the type of ranger, who employs them, or where they are from, mutually supportive and trusting relationships between rangers and communities are critical to maintaining the integrity of protected and conserved areas.
-Good relations with communities also make ranger work safer, reducing tensions and misunderstandings that can lead to clashes between rangers and local broader community members.
+Good relations with communities also make ranger work safer, reducing tensions and misunderstandings that can lead to clashes between rangers and local broader community.

 Dorn Bann (47), deputy head of Anlung Cheauteal River Guard Post stands in front of community members during a meeting